anselmobattisti/speed/README.md

 [![Sim-Placement.png](https://i.postimg.cc/QCbCNFgf/Sim-Placement.png)](https://postimg.cc/fSVDBTrd)

-**SimPlacement**, a framework to simulate SFC and VNF management in 5G Multi-Domain environments.
+**SPEED - SFC Placement in Edge-Cloud environment a Distributed approach.**

+It is an implementation of the proposed approach to place SFC in tro a mu

 It provides a set of common entities.
 Each entity have a set of default parameters.
 You can define custom parameters for each entities.

 # Usage

-The SimPlacement documentation can be found at the
+The SPEED documentation can be found at
 <a href="https://anselmobattisti.github.io/SimPlacement/SimPlacement.html">hosted copy of the documentation</a>.

 # Installation